These are the BEST Places to Stay at Lake Atitlan (2023)

 Even if you’re traveling on a budget, it is so worth splurging on this amazing place to stay.

 Sunset Lodge is located right on the shore of Lake Atitlan.
 There’s a private dock in front of the hotel—great for swimming.
 They also have free kayaks and paddleboards for guests to use.
-Two added bonuses are the hot tub and sauna.
+Two bonuses are the hot tub and sauna.
 The restaurant on-site serves only vegetarian food.

 Let’s talk about how awesome the studio apartments are.
 They have a private bathroom, private kitchen, and balcony.
 My favorite is the big bay windows with views of the lake and volcanoes.
 I know I’ve already mentioned the view, but it needs repeating as it is so amazing.
 Another bonus is the sitting area in front of the window.
 You can grab a cup of coffee in the morning, a good book, and sit and look out as the sun rises and sets over the lake.